 B. Accounts Receivable

-• Recorded at their expected realizable value after accounting for allowances for doubtful debts.
+- Measured at net realizable value (NRV)—the amount expected to be collected after deducting allowances for doubtful debts.

 C. Inventory